'Gigantic and scary': 7.0 magnitude earthquake hits Alaska, briefly triggering tsunami warning

 Breaking News Emails

-A 7.0 magnitude earthquake hit Alaska on Friday, the United States Geological Survey said, prompting authorities to declare a tsunami warning, which was later canceled.
+A 7.0 magnitude earthquake that hit Alaska on Friday shook buildings, damaged highways and prompted a tsunami warning that was later canceled.

+The quake hit about eight miles north of Anchorage, the most populous city in the state, at 8:30 a.m. local time, according to the U.S. Geological Survey.

+Gov. Bill Walker issued a disaster declaration and said the Trump administration’s response was "tremendous."

-"There is major infrastructure damage across Anchorage," according to a statement from the Anchorage Police Department.
+"There is major infrastructure damage across Anchorage," the Anchorage Police Department said in a statement.
 "Many homes and buildings are damaged.
-Many roads and bridges are closed.
-Stay off the roads if you don’t need to drive.
-Seek a safe shelter.
-Check on your surroundings and loved ones."
+Many roads and bridges are closed.”

-The United States Geological Survey estimates that there is a low probability of fatalities, since most people in the region live in structures that can withstand an earthquake.
+There were no reports of deaths.
+The USGS estimated there was a low probability of fatalities because most people in the region live in structures that can withstand an earthquake.

+"We have a lot to be thankful for," Walker said, adding that "building codes mean something."

 SIGN UP HERE FOR BREAKING ALERTS FROM NBC NEWS

-Abigail Burman told NBC News the earthquake shook the wheel bearings off of her truck and cracked the stove at her mother's house in Anchorage Bowl.
+Abigail Burman told NBC News the earthquake shook the wheel bearings off her truck and cracked the stove at her mother's house in the Anchorage Bowl.

 "It actually knocked me down," Burman said.
 "I had been in the doorway, and I just sat there holding onto the door."